5h140w/5h140w/README.md

 ## 🙋‍♂️ About Me

 I'm a Full Stack developer, writer and blogger.
-I'm the founder of Young Traders, a crypto trading team based in Tunis.
 I'm the creator of **FastOCR**, an OCR application that helps people analyze and extract information from a document (a PDF or an image)
 Also, I'm the creator of **ktebna**, a book resource application that features books for kids and teens with main characters of colors.